 On 1 April or soon after each year, we will send you your Service Charge Estimate.
 This sets out your share of our estimated costs for the coming year, which runs from 1 April to 31 March.
-The statement will be a combination of estimated and known costs.
-For example, we know how much the yearly building insurance premium and management fee is, but we cannot determine and predict the extent of any day-to-day repairs and maintenance works to your building over the coming year.
 When you receive your Service Charge Estimate, you can pay it over the year in installments, monthly or every three months, by direct debit.

 After the end of the accounting year, we know how much everything has actually cost, and we then work out your share.
 We compare the difference between the estimated charges and the actual charges, and adjust your service-charge account accordingly.

 This is a statement of your share of the actual cost of services and repairs over the last accounting year.
 We send you this six months after the end of the accounting year, on 1 October or soon after.
 If your estimated charge for the previous year was more than the actual charge, we will put a credit on your service charge account for the difference.
 If the estimated charge for the previous year is less, we will ask you to pay the amount you owe us.

 Explanation of the headings in your service charge statement

 - Communal Repairs-The cost of day-to-day repairs and maintenance to your property, including the structure, exterior and communal areas.

 - Communal Services-The cost of communal electricity, pest control services, tree maintenance and grounds maintenance if received.